-Tacos are my love language!
-(Anyone else feel the same way?!😉) And these easy chipotle lime shrimp tacos are a MUST MAKE!
-They have just the right amount of spice, are loaded with a crisp & tangy cabbage “coleslaw” & have the best smoky chipotle lime sauce drizzled over the top!
+Tacos are my love language.
+(Anyone else feel the same?!😉) And these easy chipotle lime shrimp tacos are a MUST MAKE!
+They have the right amount of heat, are stuffed full with a shredded cabbage “coleslaw” & have the best smoky chipotle lime sauce drizzled over the top!

 Ingredients For Chipotle Lime Shrimp Tacos